mikemaccana/agave/README.md

 ### Element methods

+### .matches(_selector_)

+Returns true if the element matches the selector provided.

-### .getParents()
+### .getParents(_selector_)

 Returns a list of an element’s parents, from closest to farthest ancestor.
+If selector is provided, only the parents which match the selector will be returned.

 ## Why would I want to use Agave?